bot11/OpenstackServicePluginExample/README.md

 OpenstackServicePluginExample
 =============================

-Example of an openstack service plugin.
+Example of an Openstack service plugin.